MitulMistry/MitulMistry.github.io/_posts/2016-06-01-rails-forms.markdown

 end
 {% endhighlight %}

-Of course now we need to wire these forms up with `controllers` in the backend to actually process the data, but that's a topic for another day.
+Of course now we need to wire these forms up with `controllers` in the back end to actually process the data, but that's a topic for another day.

 You can read more about Rails forms in the [Rails Guides][rails-guides].